SumUp logo

 The same questions Australian merchants ask before signing up.

-• We may earn a commission when you click through to SumUp and sign up, where a commercial arrangement is in place.
-This never affects ranking, the data we publish, or the comparisons we make on this page.
-Read our terms for the full picture.
+We may earn a commission when you click through to a provider.
+This never affects ranking or data shown.
+Read our terms.

 Compare SumUp